-MAT2203 is an orally-administered, encochleated formulation of amphotericin B (a broad spectrum fungicidal agent).
+MAT2203 is an orally-administered, cochleate formulation of amphotericin B (a broad spectrum fungicidal agent).
 Little to no clinical resistance has been reported to date with amphotericin B as compared to the rapidly emerging drug resistance seen in other antifungal therapies.
-Currently, IV-only administered amphotericin B is the only broad spectrum fungicidal available but its IV-delivery results in significant treatment-limiting side effects, including nephrotoxicity.
+Currently, IV-only administered amphotericin B is the only broad spectrum fungicidal; however, it has significant treatment-limiting side effects, most notably nephrotoxicity.
 The ability to provide amphotericin B orally using our proprietary and novel oral formulation may offer a new and promising alternative for patients and doctors.
-In a clinical Phase 1 single-dose, double-blind, dose-escalating, pharmacokinetic study of 48 healthy volunteers, oral MAT2203 demonstrated a positive safety and tolerability profile with no serious adverse events reported, without any observed nephrotoxicity.
+In a clinical Phase 1 single-dose, double-blind, dose-escalating, pharmacokinetic study of 48 healthy volunteers, oral MAT2203 demonstrated a good safety and tolerability profile with no serious adverse events reported, without any observed nephrotoxicity.
+More recently, in our Phase 2 trial of MAT2203 conducted by the National Institutes of Health, three of three enrolled patients met their primary efficacy endpoint and two of these patients have been successfully taking MAT2203 for more than a year with no evidence of kidney or other toxicity frequently associated with the use of amphotericin B.